 Capturing ongoing self-reflections

 It is a typical mistake of many that reflection can be something you simply think about without the need to write it down.
 Unfortunately whilst the process of thinking is clearly valuable our brains cannot hold these feelings for prolonged periods.
-It is therefore most beneficial if a Log and/or Diary is kept.
+It is therefore beneficial if a Log and/or Diary is kept.

 Notes to capture reflections are often written, however it is worthwhile exploring alternatives such as video or audio notes, mindmaps or sketchnotes.
 Tools to capture reflections include: